Mingo, Kansas: History

 Mingo had a post office from 1888 until 1940; the post office was designated "Thurford" until 1894.
 The oldest active geocache in the world is near Mingo.

+It is primarily the site of a large granary operation; there is also a church, two large farms and, near the highway, a free-standing self-service gasoline pump row; and no other businesses or services.
+There are also approximately one dozen homes.

 Education

 The community is served by Colby USD 315 public school district.